 About sea fishing

 The UK’s coastline offers up one of the richest opportunities for sea angling to be found anywhere in the world.
-From the warm waters of the Atlantic in the south west to the cold waters of the Northern North Sea, a huge variety of habitats and species can be found that offer year round sea fishing action.
+From the warm waters of the Atlantic in the south west to the chilly waters of the Northern North Sea, a wide variety of habitats and species can be found that offer year-round sea fishing action.
 Here are some tips on how to get into sea fishing…

 Ask Your Tackle Shop

 Your local tackle shop will be able to give you advice about what tackle you will need to get into sea fishing.
 Some expert anglers might spend hundreds of pounds on rods and reels, but you could buy a basic fishing setup for about £25.
-The key to getting started is to keep things really simple and try and get a friend or family member who has been fishing before to show you how to begin.
+The key to getting started is to keep things simple and try and get a friend or family member who has been fishing before to show you the basics.